Faculty and Staff Directory

 |Resources:||Department of Psychology|

-Dr. Dexin Shi is an Assistant Professor in the Department of Psychology.
+Dr. Dexin Shi is an Associate Professor in the Department of Psychology.
 He received his Ph.D. in quantitative psychology in 2016 at the University of Oklahoma and completed a postdoctoral fellowship at the University of South Carolina.

 Dr. Shi’s research primarily focuses on developing, improving, and applying statistical methods (from both Frequentist and Bayesian perspectives) for modeling psychological data.
 His methodological interests reside in the following four areas: 1) Psychometrics, 2) Model fit and model selection, 3) Causal inference, and 4) Missing data analysis.
 He is also interested in the application of quantitative methods to substantive areas of psychology, especially in educational, clinical, and health-related studies.